-Displays the name and content of grouped registers for the current stack frame.
+This command displays the name and content of registers for the current stack frame.

 Specifies a group name for a specific registers.
 If no

 is specified then all registers and groups are displayed.